-- "Using the Console Lock Feature" on page 160 - "Accessing Proxy Internals" on page 161
+"Using the Console Lock Feature" on page 144

 Using the Console Lock Feature

 The iChain Proxy Services console is locked by default to prevent unauthorized access.
 The password to unlock the console is the Config user password you specified during the initial configuration.